grifferz/ongoing-struggle/content/posts/2025/2025-09-07-rethinking-my-backups/index.md

 Daily backups have been happening for a while now using `restic`.
-I have quite a few low spec virtual machines that have only 1 GiB or 1.5 GiB of memory and this has proven to be a problem. `restic` is using between 600 and 800 MiB memory which is just too much for those timy VMs even though they don't have a lot of data to back up.
+I have quite a few low spec virtual machines that have only 1 GiB or 1.5 GiB of memory and this has proven to be a problem. `restic` is using between 600 and 800 MiB memory which is just too much for those tiny VMs even though they don't have a lot of data to back up.

 Searching around I found [a recommendation] to set the environment variable